Xacheri/CSICustomAssemblyReference/README.md

 ## 9. Import the project into SyteLine
 Use the "IDO Extension Class Assemblies" form to import the Assembly.
-You must include both the Symbols as well as the built .dll file.
+You must include both the Symbols as well as the built .dll file (Assembly).